Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Ayma scrutinized her old friend’s expression for a second. "...There’s something you’re not telling me," she decided.

 "Many things," Yulna agreed.
 "Most of which are only, hm, dark suspicions.
 Shall we just say that I had already been considering a visit to Cimbrean for some time?
-Now that Shoo is there, I think the time has come to...what was the phrase? *’Strike while the Iron is hot,’* yes?"
+Now that Shoo is there, I think the time has come to... what was the phrase? *’Strike while the Iron is hot,’* yes?"

 "We use too many human phrases," grumbled Ayma.
 "What happened to ‘pounce when the moment is right?’"